OCT-FPGA/OCT-Tutorials/mocsetup/README.md

 ## Users who have created a VM

 If you have created a VM, you can use any SSH client to connect to the VM.
+If you need a graphical user interface, you need to set up VNC access.
 Setting up SSH and VNC access for the VM has been covered in [this tutorial](https://github.com/OCT-FPGA/OCT-Tutorials/tree/master/vncsshsetup).